Updated: Dec 15, 2022

 How Top Rated Personal Injury Attorneys In Los Angeles Can Help?

-Most cyclists in California are aware of the dangers of bike travel and most of the time they take the necessary precautions to prevent injuries.
-Despite all the precautions, bicycle accidents do happen causing injuries.
+Most cyclists in California are aware of the dangers of bike travel, and most of the time, they take the necessary precautions to prevent injuries.
+Despite all the precautions, bicycle accidents in California do happen, causing injuries.

-A Los Angeles Personal Injury Attorney with experience in bicycle accidents is helpful because he/she knows the law and can pursue all the legal avenues to get the compensation you deserve.
+A California Attorney for Personal Injury with experience in bicycle accidents is helpful because he/she knows the law and can pursue all the legal avenues to get the compensation you deserve.

 Bicycle accidents are very common in California because of the busy roads.
-Distracted drivers speeding while driving commercial trucks, and buses are the main causes of bicycle accidents in California.
-In many cases, they fail to to see cyclists when they are riding in a designated lane or sharing a traffic lane.
+Distracted drivers speeding while driving commercial trucks and buses are California's main causes of bicycle accidents.
+In many cases, they fail to see cyclists when they are riding in a designated lane or sharing a traffic lane.

-It’s no surprise that bicycle-related injuries lead to nearly 500,000 emergency room visits per year and hundreds of fatal accidents.
+It’s no surprise that bicycle-related injuries lead to nearly 500,000 emergency room visits annually and hundreds of fatal accidents.

 More than 260 cyclists died in California in 2019 alone.

 Section 21200 of the California Vehicle Code states that bicycle drivers have the same rights and responsibilities as individuals driving other types of motor vehicles.
-This means that a bicyclist is subject to the same traffic laws such as driving under the influence, giving pedestrians the right-of-way, and traffic signals.
+This means that bicyclists are subject to the same traffic laws, such as driving under the influence, giving pedestrians the right-of-way, and traffic signals.

-There are a few special conditions that apply to the interactions between motor vehicle drivers and cyclists on the road.
+A few special conditions apply to the interactions between motor vehicle drivers and cyclists on the road.

 When making a left turn,